Sleep improves athletic performance!

 10% Better hit rate

-Sufficient sleep therefore has numerous positive effects on performance in sport.
+Sufficient sleep has numerous positive effects on performance in sports.
 If you approach sport with ambition and the desire to improve your performance, you should definitely pay attention to healthy sleeping habits.

-Those who sleep a lot and restfully can improve their performance - but what happens if we sleep too little?
-Lack of sleep, whether short- or long-term, has a major impact on our physical and mental state and can stand in the way of our progress and athletic success.
+If you get a lot of restful sleep, you can improve your performance - but what happens if we don't sleep enough?
+Short-term or long-term lack of sleep has a major impact on our physical and mental state and can stand in the way of our progress and sporting success.

 Negative effects of lack of sleep on athletic performance